hanatos/vkdt/readme.md

 cd bin/
 ./vkdt -d all /path/to/your/rawfile.raw
 ```
+raw files will be assigned the `bin/default-darkroom.cfg` processing graph.
+if you run the command line interface 'vkdt-cli', it will replace all 'display'
+nodes by 'export' nodes.
+there are also a few example config files in `bin/examples/`. note that you
-note that you have to edit the filename in the example cfg to point to a file
+have to edit the filename in the example cfg to point to a file that actually
-that actually exists on your system. if you run the command line interface
+exists on your system.
-'vkdt-cli', it will replace all 'display' nodes by 'export' nodes.

 ## licence